CommitHub/CommitHub-Blog/src/pages/blogs/03-27-2020-quantum-computers-explained/index.md

 ## Conclusion

-I hope you enjoyed this long read and are excited as me as to the applications of these computers.
+I hope you enjoyed this long read and are as excited as me as to the applications of these computers.
 It will probably take years until we have more quantum computers around, but at least we have Qiskit to give it a try for ourselves in the meantime.

 Happy Coding! 🚀